mipwise/mip-opt/3_formulation_techniques/1_network_flow_problems/README.md

 and 3 to Station 5 and 4 in a single day?

 ### Multi-Commodities Flow
-MipEx now needs to ship 3 trucks from Station 1 to Station 5 and 4 trucks from Station 3 to Station 4.
+MipEx now needs to ship 3 trucks of a commodity from Station 1 to Station 5 and 4 trucks of a different commodity from Station 3 to Station 4.

+In addition, the commodities that go from Station 1 to Station 5 require a special type of truck that increases the transportation cost by 20%.

 What's the most economical way for MipEx to ship the orders without exceeding the maximum number of available trucks?

+The [Commodities](data/commodities.csv) table contains the relevant data to solve this problem.

 ------------------------------------------------------------------------------